slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

 <!--
-> *"I'm a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams*
+> *"I’m a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams*
+> *"Never never compromise.
+Say it the way it is."  -- Nassim Taleb*

-- when you don't want to be interesting you are free. -- moojy
+- when you don’t want to be interesting you are free. -- moojy
 - Freedom to -> freedom from -- naval

+- Cutting off people who drained my energy.
+Reading more than I scrolled.
+Lifting weights instead of lifting burdens that weren’t mine.
+Choosing discipline over dopamine.
+And realizing this harsh truth: You don’t need more time.
+You need fewer distractions.
+Do that early and your life levels up ruthlessly fast.

 - Don’t build your castle in other peoples kingdom’s
 - Bees don’t waste their time explaining to flies that flowers taste better than shit.